Skip to main content

 Make sure people are careful as the lamp might get hot.

-• Alternatively, people could make the puppets by using their hands to cast shadows onto the sheet.
+• To make this activity easier, you could use templates to help people draw common shapes, such as animals or people.
+People could also make the puppets by using their hands to cast shadows onto the sheet.

-Everyone needs to take part in the puppet show, but not everyone needs to play the same role.
+• Everyone needs to take part in the puppet show, but not everyone needs to play the same role.
 It’s OK if some people would rather just move puppets, or just narrate.
+They could also hold the piece of fabric.

 All Scout activities should be inclusive and accessible.